ndtrac/cypress-typescript/README.md

 # Cypress TypeScript Project

-This is a project that uses Cypress with TypeScript for end-to-end testing.
+This project uses Cypress with TypeScript for end-to-end testing.

 ## Project Structure